Cooking in the great outdoors: Our guide to choosing the right pot

 It's the ideal companion for cooking outdoors healthily, simply, and without limits.

-Care tips for a cast iron pot
+Care instructions for a cast iron cauldron

 1. Rinse with cold water